Greece–Holy See relations: Migrant crisis

 On 2016, Pope Francis made a well-publicized visit to the Greek island of Lesvos to meet migrants and refugees.
 Lesvos was the home for many migrants and refugees who have fled war and violence in the Middle East and North Africa.

 In December 2021, during a two-day visit to Greece, Pope Francis returned to Lesvos and in an address to asylum seekers on the island, he castigated European countries for allowing the Mediterranean to become a “desolate sea of death”.

+Fragments of the Parthenon

+In May 2023, Pope Francis returned 3 fragments of the Parthenon to Greece, a decision described as 'heroic' by the Minister of Culture, Lina Mendoni.